a2ankitrai/2KX7/Arbit/interview_prep.md

 #Interview Preparation
 ---
->Before everything else,getting ready is the secret of success.
+>Before everything else, getting ready is the secret of success.
 	-H. FORD

 ##The interview lifecycle